Duality, Polite Water-filling, and Optimization for MIMO B-MAC Interference Networks and iTree Networks: Simulation Results

 In Fig. \ref{fig:Fig3}, we plot the sum-rate for a Z channel with concave sum-rate function and the weighted sum-rate for a 3-user interference channel.
 In both channels, each node has 4 antennas.
-For the Z channel, it can be observed that Algorithms P1 and PT have faster convergence speed than Algorithm P. For the 3-user interference channel where the problem may be non-convex, Algorithm PT and PP have the same performance and converge fast and monotonically to a stationary point.
+For the Z channel, Algorithms P1 and PT have faster convergence speed than Algorithm P. For the 3-user interference channel where the problem may be non-convex, Algorithm PT and PP have the same performance and converge fast and monotonically to a stationary point.

-In Fig. \ref{fig:FigXconvg}, we show the convergence speed of Algorithm PP for a nontrivial example of B-MAC networks, the two-user X channel, with 3 antennas at each transmitter and 3 antennas at each receiver.
+In Fig. \ref{fig:FigXconvg}, we show the convergence speed of Algorithm PP for a nontrivial example of B-MAC networks, the two-user X channel, with 3 antennas at each node.
 We plot the weighted sum-rate versus the effective iteration number with three different initial points for the same channel realization.
 For all initial points, Algorithm PP converges quickly to some stationary points.
-However, the convergence speed is observed to depend on the initial point.
-And due to the non-convexity of the problem, Algorithm PP with different initial points may converge to different stationary points.

-As expected, the polite water-filling is superior to the selfish water-filling.
-The selfish water-filling can be obtained by fixing the $\hat{\mathbf{\Omega}}_{l}$'s in Algorithm PT or PP as identity matrices.
-Selfish water-filling is expected to converge in iTree networks but not in networks with strong interference loops as shown in Fig. \ref{fig:FigiTreeGIWF} for the iTree network of Fig. \ref{fig:iTree} and in Fig. \ref{fig:FigIFCGIWF} for a 3-user interference channel.
+As expected, the polite water-filling is superior to the selfish water-filling, which can be obtained by fixing the $\hat{\mathbf{\Omega}}_{l}$'s in Algorithm PT or PP as identity matrices.
+The performance of polite and selfish water-filling is compared in Fig. \ref{fig:FigiTreeGIWF} for the iTree network of Fig. \ref{fig:iTree} and in Fig. \ref{fig:FigIFCGIWF} for a 3-user interference channel.